-5 The use of force in non-consensual sexual intercourse and contact-based incidents is not "worse" than the subjective experience of violation of someone who is a victim of sexual intercourse or sexual contact without consent.
+&lt;sup>5 The use of force in non-consensual sexual intercourse and contact-based incidents is not "worse" than the subjective experience of violation of someone who is a victim of sexual intercourse or sexual contact without consent.
 However, the use of physical force constitutes a stand-alone non-sexual offense as well, as it is our expectation that those who use physical force (restrict, battery, etc.) would face not just the sexual misconduct allegation, but allegations under the code for the additional assaultive behavior.

-6 Under Alabama law, sexual assault encompasses several categories of crimes, and multiple degrees, which include rape, sodomy, sexual misconduct, sexual torture, sexual abuse, enticing a child to enter a place for immoral purposes, indecent exposure and sexual abuse of a child less than 12 years old.
-See Alabama Code Sections 13A-6-60 through 13A-6-70 set forth in Appendix A to this policy.
+&lt;sup>6 Under Alabama law, sexual assault encompasses several categories of crimes, and multiple degrees, which include rape, sodomy, sexual misconduct, sexual torture, sexual abuse, enticing a child to enter a place for immoral purposes, indecent exposure and sexual abuse of a child less than 12 years old.
+See Alabama Code Sections 13A-6-60 through 13A-6-70.
 It is also a crime under Alabama law for a school employee to engage in sexual contact, a sex act, or deviant sexual intercourse with a student under the age of 19 years.
-See Alabama Code Sections 13A-6-80 through 13A-6-83 set forth in Appendix A to this policy.
+See Alabama Code Sections 13A-6-80 through 13A-6-83.
 Under Alabama law, the state definitions of sexual assault applicable to criminal prosecutions for sexual offenses may differ from the definition used on campus to address policy violations.

-7 See Alabama Code 13A-6-72., Distributing a private image.
+&lt;sup>7 See Alabama Code 13A-6-72., Distributing a private image.